sled dog equipment

 • Enables the dog to run briskly and/or engage in pulling sports

-What size user is the kickboard suitable for?
+What size user is the scooter suitable for?

 It is often also possible to adjust the driving position to suit your own taste.
 For example, the height of the handlebar can be changed either with an adjustable handlebar bracket, by changing the position of the bracket or by turning the bracket or the handlebar.
 The parts are the same as in bicycles, so the selection of different spare parts is almost endless.